sboerwinkle/bounce_brawl/README.txt

 If, upon running the game and starting a level, you notice that you can't see anything, try going to the top of 'src/gfx.c', uncommenting the 'STUPIDINTEL' line, and recompiling.
 It makes all your circles into octogons :)

+One more footnote: 'mingw32-make cleanWindows' is also valid.
+This deletes all the .o files and the executable, if you want to force a rebuild.
+Shouldn't need it.

 ----Twiddling Performance----

 Don't worry, even the (moderately) computer illiterate can follow these instructions.